lesleyrs/wasmlite/README.md

 This project makes use of [JSPI](https://v8.dev/blog/jspi) which is able to suspend/resume wasm execution which avoids the need to export functions to call them from JS.
 Combined with [pdclib](https://github.com/lesleyrs/pdclib) allows for porting some desktop programs to run in the browser with [little changes](#Ports).

-This requires a modern chrome release or `javascript.options.wasm_js_promise_integration` enabled in firefox.
+This requires a modern chrome version or `javascript.options.wasm_js_promise_integration` enabled in firefox.

 ## Usage
 ```